Research and Professional Practice Part A (6cp) (9813.2)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 All assessment items within this unit will be moderated in accordance with the 'Moderation and Review' section of the University Assessment Policy.

 All students must complete a minimum of 140 hours of Exercise Science Practicum across Research and Professional Practice Part A (Semester 1) and Research and Professional Practice Part B (Semester 2).
 More information on the placement requirements for this unit can be found in the 'ESSA Practicum Guide' available on Canvas.

-Engaging in course material is expected through attendance at lectures and tutorials.
-Non-attendance at lectures and workshops is likely to diminish a student's ability to meet unit learning objectives, and will likely impair assessment performance.
-Lecture/tutorial attendance records will be kept and can be used as evidence of individual student engagement with the unit.
+Engaging in course material by viewing online lectures and attending and participating in tutorials is expected.
+A lack of engagement is likely to diminish a student's ability to meet unit learning objectives, and will likely impair assessment performance.
+Tutorial attendance records will be kept and can be used as evidence of individual student engagement with the unit.

 It is expected that students will complete both the placment requirements and the academic requirements of this unit concurrently throughout the semester.

 Required IT skills